-On the north wall is a memorial panel, dedicated by the Bishop of Ripon on 17 July 1991 in memory of Leigh Russell, a member of this church 13 January 1974 to 10 August 1990.
+On the north wall of the church is a memorial panel, dedicated by the Bishop of Ripon on 17 July 1991 in memory of Leigh Russell, a member of this church from 13 January 1974 to 10 August 1990.
 The artist is Lucy d’Souza.

 The structure of the painting — contemplation leading to action.

 The central scene is a mandala inviting us to go on an ‘inward journey’ as we meditate on the Kingdom of God.